 Cherry Lake is a 5 acre gravel pit and is the largest lake on the complex.
 It was recently drained and restored in 2012 and significantly improved.
 It has been designed by Carp anglers for Carp anglers and is the thinking Carp anglers dream.
 Cherry Lake represents a good challenge for the experienced Carp angler and cannot be described as easy or prolific.
 Even good anglers can blank on Cherry Lake.
 If in doubt you will probably enjoy your stay on one of the smaller more heavily stocked exclusive lakes.
 All the Lodge and Cottage swims contain plenty of features ranging from tree lined bank side ledges and shallows, to deep channels and holes, to plateaus and bars.

-Cherry Lake contains around 250 Mirror, Common, Leather and Ghost (Mirror and Common) Carp of a variety of strains.
-The vast majority of these Carp are over 15lb with well over 100 Carp being 20lb+.
-The lake record is currently held by a 40-04 Common Carp caught in May 2015.
-In October 2017 4 different carp over 35lb were landed including fish of 39lb and 38lb.
-We fully expect to set a new lake record during 2018.
+Cherry Lake contains around 300 Mirror, Common, Leather and Ghost (Mirror and Common) Carp of a variety of strains.
+The vast majority of these Carp are over 15lb with well over 200 Carp being 20lb+.
+The lake contains over 30 different 30lb+ Carp.
+The lake record is currently held by a 44lb Mirror Carp which was caught in October 2018.

-During 2017 we had 17 different Mirror and Common Carp caught and photographed properly over 30lb including five Carp over 35lb.
-This includes three Ghost Carp over 30lb, which are magnificent fish.
+During 2018 we had 27 different Mirror and Common Carp caught and photographed properly over 30lb including five Carp over 35lb.
+This includes six Ghost Common and Mirror Carp over 30lb, which are magnificent fish.
 Please scroll through the updates within the ‘Latest News’ section of this website to see some photos and reports of some great Carp.

 The Cherry Lake Carp are growing, having responded well to the on-going feeding programme undertaken over the last few years.
 We normally feed the Carp in Cherry Lake, Cherry Springs and Cherry Mere two to three times a week during the warmer months when the water temperature is above 10 degrees Centigrade.